 Creating a New Vector

-To create a new empty vector, we call the Vec::new function, as shown in Listing 8-1.
+To create a new, empty vector, we call the Vec::new function, as shown in Listing 8-1.

 let v: Vec<i32> = Vec::new();

 Creating a new, empty vector to hold values of type i32

 Note that we added a type annotation here.
 Because we aren’t inserting any values into this vector, Rust doesn’t know what kind of elements we intend to store.
 This is an important point.
 Vectors are implemented using generics; we’ll cover how to use generics with your own types in Chapter 10.
 For now, know that the Vec<T> type provided by the standard library can hold any type.
 When we create a vector to hold a specific type, we can specify the type within angle brackets.
 In Listing 8-1, we’ve told Rust that the Vec<T> in v will hold elements of the i32 type.